Only next-generation deep packet inspection software meets future network challenges

 Designed to create value

-ipoque, a Rohde & Schwarz company, has more than 15 years of experience in OEM deep packet inspection software and IP network analytics empowering network equipment and software vendors to understand their network data by transforming raw IP data into actionable intelligence.
+ipoque, a Rohde & Schwarz company, has more than 15 years of experience in developing deep packet inspection and network analytics software empowering network equipment and software vendors to understand their network data by transforming raw IP data into actionable intelligence.

 Encrypted traffic intelligence

 As most of the internet traffic is now encrypted, reliable deep packet inspection software needs a tool kit of advanced techniques to classify network traffic.
 This requires traditional DPI techniques such as pattern matching to be supplemented by heuristic and statistical approaches as well as machine learning and complex algorithms developed by a team of experts.
-The incorporation of machine learning (ML) and deep learning (DL) in ipoque`s advanced DPI engine R&S®PACE 2 allows for Encrypted Traffic Intelligence (ETI).
-ETI delivers visibility for encrypted traffic and tackles the loss of traffic visibility experienced by traditional deep packet inspection methodologies.
+The incorporation of machine learning (ML) and deep learning (DL) in ipoque`s advanced DPI software allows for encrypted traffic intelligence (ETI).
+ETI delivers visibility for encrypted and obfuscated network traffic and tackles the loss of traffic visibility experienced by traditional deep packet inspection methodologies.
 The capabilities introduced by ML and DL not only address challenges surrounding the identification of encrypted traffic but also deliver real-time traffic and application awareness for general traffic, which complements policy control engines, network packet brokers and security applications such as firewalls, web filtering and ATP systems.